New Testament and Early Christianity

 Olivia Stewart Lester (Gender, Religion and Violence, Prophecy, Ancient Economies, Pseudepigraphy, The Book of Revelation, Sibylline Oracles, Hellenistic Judaism, Biblical Interpretation)

 Thomas Wetzel (Hebrew Bible; Deuteronomistic History; Former and Latter Prophets; Jewish-Christian dialogue; Violence in the Bible; Flannery O'Connor and Catholic Literature)

-Since Fall 2010, the New Testament and Early Christianity specialization has entered into a scholarly agreement with the Sorbonne of Paris in its École Pratique des Hautes études (i.e., two sections: "Sciences Historiques et Philologiques," and "Sciences Religieuses") and with the University of Bologna in its PhD Program "Studi Religiosi: Scienze Sociali e Studi Storici delle Religioni."
-These prestigious relationships with two among the most ancient Universities of Europe allow for the exchange of faculty and students, and a new sharing of scholarship, networking and common endeavor.
+The New Testament and Early Christianity specialization has entered into a scholarly agreement with the Department of History and Cultures of the "Alma Mater Studiorum," the University of Bologna; the Department of Humanities of the University of Bari, Aldo Moro; and the École Pratique des Hautes Études, Paris.
+These relationships with ancient and prestigous European universities allow for the exchange of faculty and students, and a new sharing of scholarship, networking and common endeavor.